Photo above used courtesy of Errol Moloto

 - The Industrial Action Policy Plans (IPAPs) made provision for the establishment of a pilot agri-business hub.
 One of the deliverables was a moringa processing plant (along with chicken abattoir and vegetable packhouse).

-- Moringa featured in the Department of Higher Education, Science and Technology’s Bio-economy Strategy.
+- Moringa featured in the then Department of Science and Technology’s Bio-economy Strategy.
 See www.gov.za/sites/default/files/gcis_document/201409/bioeconomy-strategya.pdf.

 Training and research